All Episodes

 Jobless claims have dropped.

-I they just forget to mention it, people who still don't have jobs and have run out of benefits and no longer counted.
+Today, as the labor market is improving, they just forget to mention that people still don't have jobs and have run out of benefits and no longer counted.

 And they're ignoring the price of food going up and the price of gasoline going up, but we don't.